Yankees vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has four doubles, a triple, 19 walks and 11 RBI (31 total hits).
-He has swiped six bases.
+- Steven Kwan has collected 32 hits with four doubles, a triple and 19 walks.
+He has driven in 11 runs with six stolen bases.

-- Kwan has picked up at least one hit in three games in a row.
+- Kwan has picked up a hit in four straight games.
 During his last five outings he is batting .333 with a double and three walks.

 Kwan Recent Games